Professional services firms: Are your internal controls up to par?

 High-performing organizations

-Unfortunately, it’s not uncommon for business leaders to consider controls a hindrance, a drag on efficiency, and hasty decision-making.
+Unfortunately, it’s not uncommon for business leaders to consider controls a hindrance, a drag on efficiency and hasty decision-making.
 This mindset represents a missed opportunity.
 A strong structure of checks and balances enables operational excellence.
-Professional services firms with good internal controls become more systematized and reliable.
-Judgment calls and inconsistency in discretion are no longer part of the equation.
-Particularly for firms in growth mode, a strong system of internal controls provides an excellent roadmap to integrating a new acquisition or a greenfield investment.
+Businesses with good internal controls become more systematized and reliable.
+What’s more, an informed approach to strengthening your internal controls can help create a foundation to spur growth, innovation, and profitability.

 Bottom line: Strong controls demonstrate that your organization has carefully thought through all of its activities and processes.
 And, as a result, internal controls guide you to make better business decisions that align with what you’re trying to accomplish.